wbhager/Python-Practice/FirstAIAgent!/readme.md

 11/5: Added credits to Claude, read up on output token generation (Time spent: 0.25 hrs)

+11/10: Added code so that I should be able to make an API call to claude-sonnet, but having an issue with an anthropic bug saying I don't have it installed when
+I know that I do (Time spent: 0.25 hrs)

-Total time spent: 2.5 hrs
+Total time spent: 2.75 hrs